Hi friends! With season 13 and the Lord of Hatred update, we are setting this build to Legacy and archiving it. Ravens still is not quite that

 Quick Navigation

-This guide covers everything necessary to get started on the Ravens Druid, including Skill Tree points, Paragon, Gearing, and Seasonal updates.
+Ravens Druid, including Skill Tree points, Paragon, Gearing, and Seasonal updates.
 Jump to the sections you’re looking for here:

 Skill Bar and Skill Tree Points

 The final Skill is fully flexible.
-You can choose to leave it empty or fill in another Skill such as Trample for extra mobility or a filler spender like
+You can choose to leave it empty or fill in another Skill, such as

 Primal Pulverize for damage reduction.
 This build can also situationally use

-Aspect of the Wildrage which would not want any other Companion on the Skill Bar.
+Aspect of the Wildrage, which would not want any other Companion on the Skill Bar.

 Druid Class Mechanic – Spirit Boons